To promote access to quality hospice and palliative care for all in the Asia Pacific region.

 Lien Collaboration for Palliative Care started in Bhutan

-Lien Collaboration for Palliative Care started in Bangladesh in India
+Lien Collaboration for Palliative Care started in India

 Lien Collaboration for Palliative Care started in Bangladesh, Myanmar and Sri Lanka